wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-1.md

 Separate the construction of a complex object from its representation so that the same construction process can create different representations.

+#### Applicability

+Use the Builder pattern when

+-   the algorithm for creating a complex object should be independent of the parts that make up the object and how they’re assembled.
+-   the construction process must allow different representations for the object that’s constructed.

 #### Examples